jcoreio/zod-forms/README.md

 # Limitations

 - Designed specifically for Zod and React only
-- Not as focused on high performance/large form state as `final-form` or `react-hooks-form`
+- Not currently focused on high performance/large form state like `final-form` or `react-hooks-form`

 # Quickstart